Hannah Jiam is a partner in Morrison Foerster’s Intellectual Property Litigation practice.

-Prior to joining the firm, Hannah was an attorney at Durie Tangri LLP, where she counseled clients and litigated matters involving patent, copyright, trademark, and administrative law, among others.
-Hannah also clerked for Judge Kathleen O’Malley at the U.S. Court of Appeals for the Federal Circuit and Chief Judge Rodney Gilstrap at the U.S. District Court for the Eastern District of Texas.
-Hannah is a former prosecutor at the U.S. Attorney’s Office for the District of Columbia, where she represented and argued on behalf of the U.S. federal government in the general misdemeanors unit.
+Hannah clerked for Judge Kathleen O’Malley in the U.S. Court of Appeals for the Federal Circuit and Chief Judge Rodney Gilstrap in the U.S. District Court for the Eastern District of Texas.
+Hannah is a former prosecutor in the U.S. Attorney’s Office for the District of Columbia, where she represented and argued on behalf of the U.S. federal government in the general misdemeanors unit.

 Hannah earned her J.D. from the UC Berkeley School of Law, where she was a Robert Barr scholar, co-president of the Patent Law Society, and a student board member of the UC Berkeley Center for Law & Technology.
-She received a B.S. with honors in biomedical engineering from Johns Hopkins University.
+She received a B.S., with honors, in biomedical engineering from Johns Hopkins University.

 Ones to Watch: Intellectual Property